Albanian Institute New York: Design and Architecture

 Albanian Institute New York represented Albania at the inaugural London Design Biennale 2016, and was the winner and awarded with a Medal for its design contribution.
 London Design Biennale, that takes place at Somerset Hose, is a global gathering of the world’s most ambitious and imaginative designers, curators and design institutions.
 London Design Biennale awards four medals to the best contributions from the participating countries, cities and territories.

 Albanian Institute was one of the Medal winners, awarded for the best contribution with the most exceptional design, along with Lebanon, Russia, and Switzerland.

 Partnerships

 The institute has established numerous valuable partnerships and collaborations with some of the world's biggest organizations, museums, and corporations to run our programing including New Museum, Museum of the Moving Image, and online platforms such as Artsy.

 The institute is based in Manhattan and is a member of the European Union National Institutes for Culture EUNIC in New York.

 "The Group of European Cultural Institutes of New York presents cutting-edge and thought provoking artistic and intellectual European achievements to New York and U.S. audiences."

-In September 2014, Dino Korca, director and curator of the institute, was elected EUNIC NY president.

 The institute has also established numerous valuable partnerships and collaborations with prominent organization, including online platforms such as Artsy.

 The Institute focuses on "modern trends and progress in society, culture, education, economics and youth among Albanian communities at home and abroad."